-Register ability of an existing descriptive, similar or generic mark shall depend upon several factors like user, goodwill earned, popularity etc. An experienced and well qualified Trademark attorney would be able to help you in overcoming the obstacles and register the same .
+Registrability of an existing descriptive, similar, or generic mark shall depend upon several factors like a user, goodwill earned, popularity, etc. An experienced Trademark Attorney would be able to help you in overcoming the obstacles and register the same.

-Trademark once registered is valid for 10 years and it can be further renewed for a period of 10 years and so on.
-Trademark renewal can be done up to 1 year from the date of renewal by payment of necessary fine.
+Trademark once registered is valid for 10 years from the date of application and it can be further renewed for a period of 10 years and so on.
+Trademark renewal can be done up to 1 year from the date of renewal by payment of the necessary surcharges or fine.

-If a similar or identical trade mark is registered by a subsequent user you have the right to initiate cancellation/rectification action against your competitor.
+If a similar or identical trademark is registered by a subsequent user you have the right to initiate rectification/cancellation action against your competitor.
 You also have the right to initiate a civil (passing off action) and criminal action against your competitor who is violating your mark in India.
 It is ideal to apply for TM application prior to initiating any invalidation proceedings